 The institution hosts the site visit.
-On campus, institutions arrange for interviews and reviews of display materials, facilities, equipment, and other observations that cannot be included in the Self-Study Report.
-Emphasize to institutions that the team needs display materials early to resolve issues prior to the start of virtual visit.
-It is difficult for teams and programs to resolve issues if materials are not available and reviewed until the start of the official virtual visit.
+On campus, institutions arrange interviews and reviews of supplemental materials, facilities, equipment, and other observations that cannot be included in the Self-Study Report.
+Emphasize to institutions that the team needs supplemental materials early to resolve issues prior to the start of the visit.
+It is difficult for teams and programs to resolve issues if materials are not available and reviewed until the start of the official visit.